 (1) Companies that formed part of the scope of the sale of the LNG businesses to Shell (see Note 31 "Divestments").
-(2) Companies classified within "Non-current assets held for sale" at December 31, 2013 (see Note 10).

 Appendix I lists the most significant Group companies consolidated using the equity method of consolidation.

 The changes in 2013 and 2012 in this heading in the accompanying consolidated balance sheet were as follows: